webdriverio-boneyard/webdriver.io/source/_posts/articles/how-does-it-work.md

 ## How does it work?

-WebdriverJS is an open source testing utility for nodejs.
+WebdriverIO is an open source testing utility for nodejs.
 It makes it possible to write super easy selenium tests with Javascript in your favorite BDD or TDD test framework.
 Even Cucumber tests are supported.